-Before the war, Sodetani had been a student at the University of Hawaii.
-After he returned home, he reenrolled at UH and earned his Bachelor’s degree in 1947.
-He also joined the Army Reserves as a Lieutenant on the staff of the 100th Battalion of the 442nd Infantry, the U.S. Army’s first reserve unit to be reactivated, at Fort Shafter on July 31, 1947.
-He married Lillian Nobuko Nakamura of Puunene and attended Cincinnati University College of Law in Ohio where he earned his J.D. degree.
+He returned to his studies at the University of Hawaii and graduated with his Bachelor of Arts degree on June 10, 1947.
+He also joined the Army Reserves as a Lieutenant on the staff of the 100th Battalion of the 442nd Infantry, the U.S. Army’s first reserve unit to be reactivated.
+He attended the reactivation ceremony at Palm Circle at Fort Shafter at precisely and appropriately 4:42 p.m. on July 31, 1947.
+Over 6,000 family, friends, and former 442nd members attended.

 In 1974, Governor John A. Burns appointed him a Circuit Court Judge.
-After he retired in 1984, the soft-spoken judge said felt uneasy after he ruled against someone.
-But a look at his rulings showed he never shied away from tough rulings.
+After he retired in 1984, the soft-spoken judge said he felt uneasy after he ruled against someone.
+But a look at his decisions showed he never shied away from tough rulings.

 Toshimi Sodetani died on December 31, 2010.
 He was survived by his wife Lillian, one daughter, and three grandsons.
 Lillian died on June 12, 2020, in Lafayette, California.
 They were inurned in the Columbarium at the National Memorial Cemetery of the Pacific at Punchbowl, Section Court 6, Wall B.